Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 Where is the next greatest investment opportunity?

-As always, the biggest money comes from resolving something that poses a problem for the most people.
+As always, the biggest money comes from resolving something that poses a problem for most people.
 In the United States, it is the aforementioned mistrust of the media.
 The book does not indicate Jason Calacanis sees it that way.
 I checked some of his recent activity on Twitter.
 I did not find any indication he sees an angel investment in the media as his best shot at becoming a billionaire.
 It is a little surprising as he has experience in journalism.
 As old sages used to say, sometimes the darkest spot is just under the lantern.